confluentinc/demo-trust/demo.md

    -  In Cluster Overview -> Dashboard, show cluster load metric.
    - In Cluster Overview -> Cluster settings -> Capacity, show the "Adjust capacity" slider.

 > If you've ever run Kafka at scale, you know it can be challenging to make scaling decisions.
-Production experience with over 10,000 clusters has given us the ability to simplify your decision making process.
-We've created a single "cluster load" metric to help you decide if it's time to expand or shrink your cluster.
-Choose your capacity and we'll take care of doing all that scaling work behind the scenes.
+Often, teams that self-manage Kafka clusters find it difficult to expand or shrink clusters in time to meet demand, opting instead to eat the cost of overprovisioning.
+Luckily I don't have that problem.
+Production experience with over 10,000 clusters has given Confluent the ability to simplify your decision making process.
+There's a single "cluster load" metric to help you decide if it's time to expand or shrink your cluster.
+Choose your capacity and Confluent take care of doing all that scaling work behind the scenes.

 ## Stream Governance